osmosis-labs/mesh-security/docs/consumer/Consumer.md

 ### IBC

-When we [deploy the contracts](../ibc/Overview.md#deployment), we connect the Converter on the Consumer chain with an [External Staking](../provider/ExternalStaking.md) contract on the Provider.
+After we [deployed the contracts](../ibc/Overview.md#deployment), an IBC channel can be setup between Converter on the Consumer chain with an [External Staking](../provider/ExternalStaking.md) contract on the Provider.
 Once this connection is established, Consumer governance can authorize this Converter with some ability to mint on the [Virtual Staking](./VirtualStaking.md) contract.